thepoisonweb/Falcon6Dev/README.md

 # Batch 15 Dailly Session Project

-We leart apex using this project .
+We leart apex using this projectt .

 # Salesforce DX Project: Next Steps